 - 6 employees

-One of the most challenging and critical pieces to starting your airbnb management company is determining how much to charge for your airbnb management company.
+One of the most challenging aspects to starting an airbnb management company is determining how much to charge for your airbnb management services.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.